facedevMG/devmglisitra/tudu.rst

 Features
 =======
-lisitra will be an app for  referencing  IT professional or those who have got their degrees recently  who work around Madagascar Area.
+lisitra will be an app for  referencing  IT professional or those who have got their degrees recently  around Madagascar Area.
 If you are searching for talents . it is for you.

 Data Used